Fixpoint Games on Continuous Lattices: Strategies as Progress Measures

 In particular, systems of fixpoint equations that consist only of $\mu$-equations or $\nu$-equations can be solved by a single fixpoint iteration on $L^m$, where $m$ is the number of equations~\cite{v:lectures-mu-calculus}.
 Similarly, equations with indices $i,i+1$ where $\eta_i = \eta_{i+1}$ can be merged.
 This results in an equation system where subsequent equations alternate between $\mu$ and $\nu$.
 (Notice that this transformation means that the equations are over $L^j$ instead of $L$, but this can be easily adapted in our setting.)

-Note also that the runtime might be substantially better than the one given above -- as spelled out in~\cite{j:progress-measures-parity} -- by finding a good strategy for computing the progress measure, similar to efficient ways to implement the worklist algorithm in program analysis.
+Note also that the runtime might be substantially improved by finding a good strategy for computing the progress measure, as spelled out in~\cite{j:progress-measures-parity}, in the same way as efficient ways can be found for implementing the worklist algorithm in program analysis.